 The vast difference in driver education and biking/pedestrian education is what causes this rift between modes.

 And the sad reality of it all, is that you’re not likely to care about another mode (especially if you don’t use it yourself), until someone you know is injured or worse.
-The ironic part of it all is that BFF refuses to ride a bike on the road because she’s scared, but that’s something as a community we can change.

 So What Can We Do?